Methodology

 Matching

 ZIP lookup anchors hardiness zone.
-Rankings then consider zone fit, sun, soil, water, garden goal, plant form, climate cues, and practical risk notes.
+Rankings then consider zone fit, sun, soil, water, garden goal, plant form, climate estimates, and practical risk notes.

 Quantitative ranges